-ACAC owns three Cessna aircraft which provide the means for primary and advanced flight training, with policies designed to encourage flying and member use for local and extended cross country flights.
+ACAC owns four Cessna aircraft which provide the means for primary and advanced flight training, with policies designed to encourage flying and member use for local and extended cross-country flights.

 The rental rates for these aircraft are included in this website.
 Monthly ACAC dues cover ACAC’s fixed costs (inspections, tie downs, insurance, etc.) and provide members with $1,000,000 liability coverage and aircraft damage coverage.
 Additional renter’s insurance is not required.
 Members receive itemized bills on a monthly basis.